Investigating ionising sources and the complex interstellar medium of GHZ2 at $z=12.3$: Spectroscopic features in the GHZ2 spectrum

 The final spectrum yields the detection of \sIiid, \mgiid~and \feivd~doublets, and of the \hzetahei~blend, which were not discussed in \citetalias{Castellano2024}.
 The [Ne~III]$\lambda$3967+H$\epsilon$ blend is also well detected, but it is truncated at the edge of the extracted spectrum, which prevents a measurement of its flux.
 The \hzetahei~blend was at the very edge of the \citetalias{Castellano2024} spectrum while [Ne~III]$\lambda$3967+H$\epsilon$ was not covered by previous observations.
 We verified that the remaining features were significant at the $\sim$2-4$\sigma$ level in the first epoch dataset, with fluxes consistent within uncertainties with the ones reported here.

 The inspection of the region blueward of N~IV] also reveals the presence of the \sIivoiv~absorption feature which may be of ISM, stellar wind or photospheric origin.
 The feature is found to be significant at the $>$3$\sigma$ level by direct integration of the continuum-subtracted spectrum, and has a EW=-3.5 $\pm$ 1.1 \AA, consistent with measurements in deep spectra of z$\sim$2 Lyman-break galaxies \citep[e.g.,][]{Talia2012}.
-In Table~\ref{tab:lines} we report the measured fluxes and rest-frame EWs of all the detected features.
+In Table~\ref{tab:lines} we report the fluxes and rest-frame EWs measured from the Gaussian fits (Sect.~\ref{sec:obs}) of all the detected features.
 Detailed views of individual emission lines are shown in the appendix (Fig.~\ref{fig_lines}).